SSAW14/segmentation_membership_inference/README.md

 **Note**: The current software is tested with PyTorch 0.4.1.

 ## Example
+### Download
-### Download the example data and model weights from https://drive.google.com/drive/folders/1A4WBp5qxS8rn_EnbCY7H5VArtsErS8pv and run
+We provide example data and model weights from https://drive.google.com/drive/folders/1A4WBp5qxS8rn_EnbCY7H5VArtsErS8pv.
+Download the required files and run
 ```bash
 unzip examples.zip && weights.zip
 ```